mrin9/Modular-Java-Jersey-Vue/README.md

 ```

 ### Build Process
-- 1st Build Frontend (optional, requiered only if you make changes to fronend code )
+- 1st Build Frontend (optional, required only if you make changes to frontend code )
-- Then Build Backend (backend build script will copy UI code build above into itsself)
+- Then Build Backend (backend build script will copy UI code build above into itself)

 #### To build frontend (optional step)
 ```bash